A Lipschitz spaces view of infinitely wide shallow neural networks: Regularized minimization problems in KRu

 Moreover $\|\mu_n\|_{\KRu} \rightarrow \frac{1}{2}$ as $n\rightarrow +\infty$.
 Indeed $|\mu_n(Z)| = \frac{1}{2d(z_n,e)} \rightarrow 0$ and for every $f \in {\rm Lip}_0(Z)$ such that $L(f) \leq 1$ it holds that

 with equality achieved for $f(z) = d(z,e)$.
 Therefore

-This implies that the sequence $\mu_n$ is a minimizing sequence for \eqref{eq:opt-prob} that does not admit a weak converging subsequence in KRu as shown in Example \ref{rem:remark1}. \end{example}
+This implies that the sequence $\mu_n$ is a minimizing sequence for \eqref{eq:opt-prob} that does not admit a weak converging subsequence in KRu as shown in Example \ref{ex:remark1}. \end{example}

-\paragraph*{Pushing mass to infinity prevents existence of nontrivial minimizers.} Building on this reasoning it is possible to show that for natural (but non-compact) choices of the weight space $\Theta \subset \R^{d+1}$, the $\KRu$-regularized empirical risk minimization problem \eqref{eq:risk_KR} with $p=1$ is ill-posed.
-We start with a lemma that deals with a slightly more general setting than the one needed for $\KRu$-regularized empirical risk minimization problems.
+\paragraph*{Pushing mass to infinity prevents existence of nontrivial minimizers} Building on this reasoning it is possible to show that for natural (but non-compact) choices of the weight space $\Theta \subset \R^{d+1}$, the $\KRu$-regularized ERM problem \eqref{eq:risk_KR} with $p=1$ is ill-posed.
+We start with a lemma that deals with a slightly more general setting than the one needed for $\KRu$-regularized ERM problems.

 \begin{lemma} For a Hilbert space $H$, let $\mathcal{A} : \KRu(\R^{d+1}) \rightarrow H$ defined as